kytos-ng/flow_manager/scripts/db/2024.1.0/README.md

 ### How to use

 This script `scripts/db/2024.1.0/001_hard_delete_old.py` is a general purpose script to hard delete flows that have been soft deleted before string UTC datetime that you'll specify.
-You're are encouraged to use this script from time to time until `flow_manager` provides an automatic funcionality for this procedure.
+You're are encouraged to use this script from time to time until `flow_manager` provides an automatic functionality for this procedure.

 - You can count flows that will be deleted with the `count` command.
 You need to set `UTC_DATETIME` which will be the `updated_at` datetime that will include flows which `updated_at` is less than or equal this datetime, the example bellow hard deletes flows that have been deleted prior to `"2024-07-11 17:47:24"` UTC: